sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/managing-access/manage-api-consumers.md

 **API Consumers** - Refers to the whole section within the admin dashboard that manages individual external users, teams, and organizations.

-**Organisations** - An organization can represent larger business units of a company.
+**Organizations** - An organization can represent larger business units of a company.
 It works as a container for various teams and users.
 An organization can be used which can include multiple teams.

 **Teams** - Teams are used to bundle multiple users, a team always needs to be part of an organization.